 How to Request Approval to Film on Campus

-If the request is approved, university personnel will ascertain availability of the location(s) requested.
-If the film crew is requesting footage that would incorporate copyrighted images (logos, iconic buildings, insignia, etc.), the Office of Trademark Licensing will be contacted for approval.
+If the film crew is requesting footage that would incorporate copyrighted images (logos, iconic buildings, insignia, etc.), the Office of Trademark Licensing will be contacted for a secondary approval.
 If no copyright use is included, a film location permit that prohibits use of the university's copyrighted images will be prepared.

-If approval is received, a location fee will determined based on several factors including location, date, time, number of hours filming, size of crew and amount of equipment, and disruption to campus.
-Prior to creation of the film location permit, an insurance certificate with required coverage must be received.
+If approval is received, a permit and location fee will be determined based on several factors including location, date, time, number of hours filming, size of crew and amount of equipment, and disruption to campus.
+Additional costs may include but are not limited to parking, safety & security personnel, etc.

-Once the project receives approval and a film location permit is prepared, a PDF of the permit will be emailed to the film crew’s representative.
-Two originals of the signed permit, plus the location fee (via cashiers check made out to the University of Texas at Austin) must be express mailed to University Communications at least 72 hours prior to filming.
-The items must be express mailed to the following address:
+Once the project receives approval, a film location permit will be prepared and uploaded in Workfront.
+The permit will require a signature via DocuSign and the location fee (via cashier’s check made out to the University of Texas at Austin) must be express mailed to University Communications (address below) at least 72 hours prior to filming.

-Austin, Texas 78712-3200
+Austin, Texas 78712